ricardclau/crackcode-go/README.md

 Queues
 ------

-- Stack using a Linked List: stack.go
+- Stack using a Linked List: stacklinkedlist.go
+- Queue using a Linked List: queuelinkedlist.go
+- Stack using a resizing array: stackresizingarray.go
+- Queue using a resizing array: queueresizingarray.go